zhanghaoyang0/DGAT-onco/README.md

 # DGAT-onco
-DiffMut-W was designed to detect oncogenes by comparing the mutaitonal profile between cancer population and natural population.
+DGAT-onco was designed to detect oncogenes by comparing the mutaitonal profile between cancer population and natural population.

 The method is still on progress, please send comments and feedbacks to zhanghaoyang0@hotmail.com